 The scroll down menu of the Masks will hold the last 5 used masks.
-Please bear in mind that it will be possible to use more than one mask at a time by separating the masks with the character |.
+Please bear in mind that you can use more than one mask at a time by separating the masks with the character |.
 This separator will be inserted automatically if the mask is chosen from the list.